intelmakers/robot_in_google_cloud/README.md

 # Robot in Google Cloud project

-For installation instructions please see project's wiki page
+For installation instructions please see the project's wiki page